 So what do you have to lose (except for a future in which the world is actually a better place to live in)?

-If you want to make a difference to the world, I want you to challenge yourself to go vegan for a month.
-This will show you that it’s not as hard as some people want you to believe.
+If you want to make a difference in the world, I want you to challenge yourself to go vegan for a month.
+This will show you that it's not as hard as some people want you to believe.
 Depending on where you live, there are lots of plant-based alternatives that are just as tasty as their non-vegan counterparts.

 3. Stand up for equality (even if you're not the one being mistreated)

 This is a big one.

 The world is currently divided, pretty much in every way you look at it.
 This can almost all be traced back to inequality.
 Large groups of people are mistreated every day, be it due to deep-rooted racism or the gender pay gap.

 You can make a real difference by standing up for equality whenever you see an opportunity.
 Unfortunately, these opportunities show up a lot more often than you might realize:

 - Whenever your traditional/conservative family member makes a jokey remark about someone from another race.